 You can use the audit and investigation page to run searches related to User log events.
 There you can check critical actions carried out by users on their own accounts.
 These actions include changes to passwords, account recovery details (telephone numbers, email addresses), and 2-Step Verification enrollment.
-If a user signs in from an email client or a non-browser application is not logged in this report unless it’s a programmatic login from a session that was considered suspicious.
+A login from an email client or a non-browser application is not logged in this report unless it’s a programmatic login from a session that was considered suspicious.

 - During a recent launch, the old Login audit log and User accounts audit log were combined into the User log events data source.
 For more details, see What's new: Improved audit and investigation experience.